Divvinus/Somnia-Bot/README.md

   - Swap $Ping and $Pong
   - Mint $sUSDT
   - Send and mint message nft
-  - Deploy token contract
+  - Deploy token contract (Mintair)
+  - Onchain GM
+  - Shannon NFT
+  - Yappers NFT
 - Additional modules
   - Database Management
   - Account statistics monitoring
   - Saving referral codes

-## 🌐 Supported Networks

-- Somnia Network Testnet
-- Supports multiple wallets and proxy configurations
-- Compatible with EVM-based blockchain interactions
+## 🍀 Benefits:
+  - Automatic filtering of invalid addresses
+  - Automatic deletion of invalid data and saving it in separate files
+  - Automatic generation of unique routes
+  - Control of recent interactions to limit spam that can lead to clustering
+  - Detailed statistics on each action and account
+  - Automatic sending of statistics to Telegram
+  - Comfortable customization of all user data in one xlsx file

 ## 📋 System Requirements